 Only one more test remained… And that was Pokemon Stadium.
 An absolutely horrid game for any capture device, since any prior attempts I used to play this with my Elgato and the AV cables would make the capture device throw a fit.
 You couldn’t start a battle without a screen transition that shifted resolution, and every single turn did one of these transitions, making the game cut in and out like it was flickering madly.
 It pretty much meant that playing this game on an HD display with AV cables was near impossible, and that one game was the catalyst for wanting a device like this to begin with.
 Would this stop the constant flickering, and make playing this on my TV doable?

 Yes, I can confirm that Pokemon Stadium works just fine with this.
 Finally, you can make moves and do whole battles without any annoying cut-outs due to the transitions!
 It’s almost a miracle, but it was a very big relief to see nevertheless.
 However, this also was the game with the most amount of visual noise by far.
-Since the game shifted so much in resolution, I assume the screen having visual noise is a side effect of all this, but it’s a bit disappointing that there still had to be one catch to all this.
-At the very least, the game is more playable on HDTVs this way and it’s still a fun side game to enjoy, so the cable does what I wanted with it.
+Since the game shifted so much in resolution, I assume the screen having visual noise is a side effect of all this, along with the shoddy build quality in general, so you still have poison to deal with.

 With all those positive thoughts about the cable and how it makes games look and sound, just how do these games play on an HDTV?
-After all, there’s still the case of input lag and such… Right?
+After all, there’s still the case of input lag and such.

 Well, to be frank, I’ve never been one for input lag, and usually when people complain about it, I almost never notice such a thing.
 Maybe it’s due to me growing up with retro games via HD compilations or by rereleases, but the only major case of awful input lag I’ve noticed so far, was the horrid nature of the Sega Genesis Classics collection on Switch.
 That compilation just had abysmal input lag that was very noticeable compared to the Steam version of the game, and it was never fixed.